• Skip to primary navigation

 Research has also found that the college premium wage varies considerably across racial groups.
 For example, one study found that black men with at least a bachelor’s degree earn 18 percent less than similarly credentialed white male workers.

-These findings suggest that what individuals earn is often related to what their potential employers believe about what they are capable of doing.
+These findings suggest that what individuals earn is often related to what their potential employers believe about what they can do.

 What is the relationship between education and unemployment?

-An educated workforce also helps to strengthen what has been described as a “circle of life” for employment—which means that, when there are more jobs available for people with higher levels of education, it can help improve what opportunities are available even for less-educated workers.
+An educated workforce also helps to strengthen what has been described as a “circle of life” for employment—which means that, when more jobs are available for people with higher levels of education, it can help improve what opportunities are available even for less-educated workers.

 This implies that those with more schooling are more mobile and eager to move to a new location or company where they can continue to add value to their field.